AngieNC/AngieNC/README.md

 | Attention to detail |

-- 🔭 I’m currently studying on Campus
+- 🔭 I’m currently working on Amaris Consulting
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Dynamic Messaging
 - 👯 I’m looking to collaborate on SQL
 - 📫 How to reach me: angienathalia.32276@gmail.com